-My Ph.D. research with Ed Callaway at the Salk Institute investigated cell types and circuits in the visual cortex of mice.
-I employed in vivo intrinsic signal imaging, 2p calcium imaging, optogenetics, extracellular electrophysiology, and various tracing methods.
-My dissertation research showed that mice have visual areas that can compute complex motion (Juavinett & Callaway, 2015), and that genetically- and hodologically-defined cell types in layer 5 of visual cortex are functionally different (Kim, Juavinett, et al., 2015).
-In addition, I developed protocols to use intrinsic signal imaging to automatically draw borders between mouse visual areas.
+My doctoral research with Ed Callaway (Salk Institute) investigated cell types and circuits in the visual cortex of mice.
+I employed in vivo intrinsic signal imaging, two-photon calcium imaging, optogenetics, extracellular electrophysiology, and various tracing methods.
+My dissertation research showed that mice have visual areas that can compute complex motion, and that genetically- and hodologically-defined cell types in layer 5 of visual cortex are functionally different.
+In addition, I helped develop protocols to use intrinsic signal imaging to automatically draw borders between mouse visual areas.
 Most recently, we demonstrated the topographical organization of thalamocortical circuits.

-Prior to my PhD work, I helped to identify biomarkers of stimulant addition (Stewart, Juavinett, et al., 2015) and developed ideas about the use of neurofeedback as a treatment for autism (Pineda, Juavinett, & Datko, 2012).
+Prior to my PhD work, I helped to identify biomarkers of stimulant addition and developed frameworks for the use of neurofeedback as a treatment for autism.

 My complete CV is here.